cosmos-lab/ornjs-core/README.md

 https://ornjs.com/

-OrnJS is an object orn approach to achive data driven dynamic HTML with the power of ECMAScript.
+OrnJS is an object orn approach to achieve data driven dynamic HTML with the power of ECMAScript.
 A radical approach to plan HTML based UI...

 - Specially designed for rapid PWA development.